Scotland's Taking Action

-Over the past 20 years, Scotland’s progress in reducing waste emissions has been striking – the amount of waste going to landfill is at its lowest since records began.
-But there’s still a lot of work to do to reduce waste further and meet our net zero emissions target.
+Over the past 20 years, Scotland’s progress in reducing waste emissions has been ongoing - the amount of total waste going to landfill in Scotland has dropped by nearly a third over the past decade, but we need to do more to maintain progress and meet our net zero emissions target.

 Around three-quarters of Scotland’s carbon footprint comes from the goods, materials and services we produce and use.
 We need to think about the things we buy and choose more sustainable options.
 As shops open up again, it’s important to consider our buying habits and how essential it is to make new purchases.
 Reducing, reusing, repairing and recycling clothing, furniture and electrical items, will lower the carbon emissions and resources used that come from purchasing everything new all of the time.
 Consider whether that item is necessary to purchase or decide if it can be borrowed from family or friends, rented or, if not, whether a second hand purchase can be made.
 Look out for the Revolve quality standard for second hand stores so that you can buy second hand with confidence.
 By moving to a circular economy where goods and materials are kept in circulation for as long as possible, we can help Scotland reach net zero emissions.

 Transport is the biggest contributor to greenhouse gas emissions in Scotland, accounting for nearly 36%.
 Choosing to travel shorter everyday journeys by walking, wheeling or cycling helps reduce emissions, whilst keeping us healthier and happier.
 We’re supporting people to choose greener travel options by creating clean, safe spaces where we can all choose more active ways to get around.
 Over the next five years we're investing over £500 million to deliver active travel infrastructure and programmes that encourage people to make the switch to sustainable travel.
 Interest free loans are also available to help with the cost of purchasing an e-bike or e-cargo bike.